Academic status appeal

 SPAC appeal – [Student ID] [Student Name]

-If you are unable to email your SPAC appeal, please contact the Examinations Office to discuss alternative options within 10 working days of being notified of the outcome to your request for review.
+If you are unable to email your SPAC appeal, please contact Examinations and Progression Management to discuss alternative options within 10 working days of being notified of the outcome to your request for review.

 This form will be added to your request for review and forwarded onto the Chair of the Student Progress Appeals Committee and these documents will be used by the committee to assess the appeal.